Raspberry Roses

 -Jesus in Matthew 12:7 AMP

 When your child is sick, it’s easy to feel like your faith is crumbling around you.
 I faced one of the biggest scares of my life one early dark morning when my daughter seized up in her crib.
-She had been battling a virus that had made her feverish.
-My heart melted like butter when I saw the cloudiness in her grey eyes and heard the sharp cry of pain that came only seconds before her body seized.
+She had been physically struggling after receiving a vaccination and she’d become extremely feverish.
+My heart melted like butter when I saw the cloudiness in her grey eyes and heard the sharp cry of pain that came only seconds before her body began twitching uncontrollably.
 Her harrowing cry was like a knife to my heart.
 She was just barely one.
 I lifted her light body out of the crib and sat her on the bed next to my husband, “wake up!”
 I sobbed.
-Eden crumpled up and twitched involuntarily.
+Eden crumpled up and jerked involuntarily.
 She didn’t recognize my face or my voice for almost half an hour.
 Panic came in like a thief in the night and after her rushed trip to the ER (filled with shots and medical scans) she was sent home.
 My family and I spent days around the clock watching her.

 And for days none of the treatment that she had received at the ER seemed to be holding up.
 Her state was alarmingly erratic.
 During those tiresome days of attending to her meticulously, I felt the stony weight of condemnation in my soul.
 Like a rock attempting to divide the roots of my faith…or a hungered weed, attempting to steal the scared places in my heart that only belonged to God.
 This “feeling” of condemnation came to uproot a little bit of my security in the love of God (Song of Solomon 1:15).